This Way In To Music program by Alex Smith – About our Team

 Alex Smith’s music interaction program was launched with the assistance of Ric Davidson (Operations & Media Production) and Connie May MHST (Producer/Director, Community Collaborations and Project Lead).

-The first Session release of the Year 1 series of This Way In To Music is targeted for digital delivery between 20-28 February 2018.
+The first Episodes/Music Interaction Sessions of our Year 1 Series of This Way In To Music are targeted for digital streaming delivery in late 2018.

-The parent support pack (“Adapt Pack”) will also be available on 28 February 2018 and makes an excellent Gift (you’ll get a voucher showing the item was purchased and will be digitally delivered on that date).
+The parent support pack (“Adapt Pack”) will also be available in late 2018 and makes an excellent Holiday Gift (you’ll get a voucher showing the item was purchased and will be digitally delivered on that date).
 There’s also a paper/USB option for the Adapt Pack.

 Diffability is a difference in communication, sensory perceptions, cognitive processing or/or physical motor skills.
 Diffability is any condition that has an impact on social engagement and intimate connections between people in terms of attention, intimacy (connection) and mimesis.

 Our Story – Using Music to Connect with Children with Communication Differences or Cognitive Disability

 Our program aims to reduce isolation by providing fun, game-themed “task less” social opportunities using music as a form of engagement.
 It not only helps enhance family play-time dynamics, parents report it improves emotional connections (social intimacy) and self-regulation skills (comfort in new situations and melt-down prevention) through cognitive transfer.

 Meet our This Way In To Music PROGRAM Team

 - We are a group of musicians, educators and community activists for community changes in relation to families living with diffability.

-We believe that “where words fail, music speaks.”
+- We believe that “where words fail, music speaks.”
 (Hans Christian Andersen quote/paraphrase).

 This Way In To Music (TWIM) program is being offered as a digitally delivered series that will be streamable over the web.
 You can also sample a stand alone session or you can request a UBS version (streamable options, however, are the most affordable delivery method and there’s no waiting time for delivery of available episoded).